-No Bones About It, Carnophobia is Real
+No Bones About It, Carnophobia Is Real

 Do you feel nauseous every time you smell meat?
 Does the sight of someone eating a steak or pork chop make you feel sick?

-Do you break into a cold sweat whenever you pass by the meat aisle in the grocery?
+Do you break into a cold sweat whenever you pass the meat aisle in the grocery?
 Do you avoid looking at television commercials featuring burgers and similar products?
 Did you decide to become a vegetarian or vegan because of an intense disgust of meat products?

 What may be delicious for one person can seem dreadful for another.
 But what if your distaste for meat goes beyond simple preference?
 What if you simply cannot stand the sight or thought of meat?